Amateur Photographer verdict

 Features, Hardware and Design

 When introducing the new S24 series Samsung were very keen to explain that we are now entering the “Era of AI” – with AI becoming a part of every new smartphone announced.
-In fact, it’s been in many phones for a while now, and subject detection AI has featured on Samsung phones for many years now.
+In fact, it’s been in many phones for a while now: subject detection AI has featured on Samsung phones for several years.

-The new generation of AI, introduced with the S24 series (and coming to the S23 series soon), is being used for both photography when you take the photo, and when you edit the photos, with both on-phone AI technology (when shooting), and a mix of on-device and cloud-based AI features when editing.
+The new generation of AI, introduced with the S24 series (and now with the S23 and even the S22 series), is being used for both photography when you take the photo, and when you edit the photos, with both on-phone AI technology (when shooting), and a mix of on-device and cloud-based AI features when editing.

 Samsung Galaxy S24 Ultra scene optimiser settings.
 Photo JW/AP